30 Free Certificate of Origin Templates

 Types and Schemes of CO

 The types and schemes of a certificate of origin impact the decisions made by businesses, companies, or individuals importing or exporting goods in a country.
-Therefore, understanding them ensures that importing or exporting parties make informed decisions on which certificate of origin is appropriate.
+Therefore, understanding them ensures that importing or exporting parties make informed decisions on which one is appropriate.

 Types

-Countries utilize the two main types of certificates of origin.
+Countries utilize two main types of these certificates.
 They include:

 1. Non-preferential